opencog/link-grammar/README.md

 a Jj part and a Jk part; the two are used together to cross over the conjunction.

+This work-around is in fact completely generic, and can be extended to any kind of link crossing.
+For this to work, a better notation would be convenient; perhaps `xJs-` instead of `Jj-` and `cJs-` instead of `Jk-`, or something like that ...

 Type Theory
 -----------